14:00-16:00

 This workshop is part of the Klima Biennale Wien

-Registration via Klima Biennale
+Registration via Klima Biennale (included in the Festivalpass)

 NeverAtHome welcomes Vittoria de Franchis (Bruxelles, 1993) for a short-term residency in Vienna this April.